openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-formcomponent.md

 >  **NOTE**
 >
 > - This component is supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
->
-> - This component is intended for the widget host.
+>- This component is intended for the widget host.
 For details about the widget provider, see [JS Service Widget UI Components](../js-service-widget-ui/js-service-widget-file.md).
->
 > - To use this component, you must have the system signature.
+> - The APIs provided by this component are system APIs.

 ## Required Permissions

-ohos.permission.REQUIRE_FORM
+ohos.permission.REQUIRE_FORM, ohos.permission.GET_BUNDLE_INFO_PRIVILEGED

 ## Child Components